sagemath/sagewiki_to_gh-2022-10-10/days23.5/projects.md

 People: William Stein

- This is [[http://trac.sagemath.org/sage_trac/ticket/9498|trac 9498]].
+ (done -- patch up) This is [[http://trac.sagemath.org/sage_trac/ticket/9498|trac 9498]].
 There is a stupid function that William Stein wrote during bug days, which may as well be removed.

 == Gröbner bases in Sage: Optional parameters ==